Getting started

 Portfolios

 Add one or more investment portfolios to track your savings and investments over time.
-For each portfolio you configure:

 Primary home